Event Planners: Keep the Stress Away When Planning Your Live Events

 Choose a Reputable and Reliable Venue

 When choosing the venue for your event, don’t just pick the first one you find.
 You want to select a venue that is going to work for your number of guests, your theme or decor, your event flow and activities and one that is going to accommodate all your needs.
 It’s easy to find one that fits your specs on paper, but what is it really like?
 Will the lighting work?
+Will the internet connection be good enough for live streaming?
 Can you bring in your event caterer?
 Is there adequate parking for attendees?
 Are there hotels and restaurants close by?
 There are many little things to think about when you book your venue before you stress about them later (like the day before the event!).

 Utilize Your Resources, Including Volunteers

 When it comes to pulling off a successful event, it’s all about who and what you know!
 Use your resources wisely.
 If your brother is a web developer, ask him to build your website.
 If a sponsor is a printing company, ask them to cut you a deal on print materials.
 If you have experience in using a certain online ticketing service that you know works well, use it.
+Don’t waste time researching something new when you have something that you know works!
 Whether your resources are a digital service, a local shop or a trusted friend, ask questions and collaborate to get the best results and reduce the chaos.

 You can’t do any event alone — it takes a village!
 Did you budget to hire staff for your event or do you have some extra money available in your budget?
 Consider hiring vendors that offer multiple services as a “one-stop shop” to lessen your stress on the communication side of things.
 It’s much easier to work with one vendor to handle multiple aspects of your event than having to work with multiple people for each and every project related to your event.
 For instance, many event management companies offer AV services in addition to content management, marketing and other event services.
 There are plenty of options for you to explore that will save you time, energy and headaches.